zarusz/Training_IoT/08_Temp_Motion.md

   * Connect the motion sensor:
     * Use GPIO pin `14` to connect sensor `Out` pin.
     * Connect `Vcc` to `+3.3V` voltage.
-  * Add the relevant `MotionFeatureController` class and register them in `MainApp` constructor.
+  * Add the relevant `MotionFeatureController` class and create and instance inside the `MainApp` constructor.
     * Use the controller class `Loop()` method to read the sensor and send out messages to topic `sensor`.
     * Use port `7`.
   * Push the data onlu on state change and not often than every 3 seconds.